smouksassi/ggquickeda/README.md

 run_ggquickeda(myRdataset)
 ```

 `ggquickeda` is an R `Shiny` app/package providing a graphical user interface (GUI) to `ggplot2` and `table1`.

 It enables you to quickly explore your data and to detect trends on the fly.
-You can do scatter plots, dotplots, boxplots, barplots, histograms, densities and summary statistics of one or multiple variable(s) by column(s) splits and an optional overall colun.
+You can do scatter plots, dotplots, boxplots, barplots, histograms, densities and summary statistics of one or multiple variable(s) by column(s) splits and an optional overall column.

+It also has the `km`, `kmband` and `kmticks` geoms/stats to facilitate the plotting of **Kaplan-Meier** Survival curves

 For a quick overview using an older version of the app head to this <a href="https://www.youtube.com/watch?v=1rBBmJUIZhs" target="_blank"> Youtube Tutorial </a>.

 The best way to learn how to use ggquickeda is to load a data your are familiar with and start experimenting.
 Try to reproduce the steps below using the included sample_df.csv.
 This will give you an idea about the visuals and summaries that can be generated.